Undergraduate Student Campus Life

 Center for Counseling

-As a University community service of Student Development, the Center for Counseling endeavors to equip and encourage men and women associated with Asbury University toward greater personal and community health.
-Center staff is encouraged to take an active collaborative stance with fellow community agents to build on existing strengths and modify obstacles to student and community mental health.
+The Center for Counseling endeavors to equip and encourage Asbury University students toward greater personal and community health.
+The Center staff is encouraged to take an active collaborative stance with fellow community agents to build on existing strengths and modify obstacles to student and community mental health.
 The Center for Counseling fulfills a vital role in developing the God-given potential of campus community members by providing a broad range of professional psychological services.
-A variety of services are provided in residence halls, classrooms, and administrative meetings as well as the Center for Counseling Office.
+A variety of services are also provided in residence halls, classrooms, and administrative meetings.
 Integrating psychological practice with Christ-centered principles, the office seeks to prepare students for a lifetime of learning, leadership, and service.
-Services are free (except for some assessments or special events/workshops) and are provided to students who are currently enrolled for at least nine hours per semester.
-See asbury.edu/counseling or call ext.
+Services are free for residential students (except for some assessments or special events/workshops) and are provided to students who are currently enrolled for at least nine hours per semester.
+Go to asbury.edu/counseling or call ext.
 2323 for additional information.

 20 Meal Plan provides students 20 meals per week (no meals carry over)

-225 Block Plan entitles student to 225 meals per semester for the student or his/her friends and family (may use up to 5 meals per meal period)
+225 Block Plan provides students 225 meals per semester.
+Students can share these meals with their friends and family (may use up to 5 meals per meal period).

 14 Meal Plan provides the student 14 meals per week (no meals carry over)

-175 Block Plan entitles student to 175 meals per semester for the student or his/her friends and family (may use up to 5 meals per meal period)
+175 Block Plan provides students 175 meals per semester.
+Students can share these meals with their friends and family (may use up to 5 meals per meal period).

-Students who live in the Aldersgate apartments or other alternative housing have the option of choosing any of the meal plans listed above or choosing from a plan listed below.
+Students who live in the Aldersgate apartments have the option of choosing any of the meal plans listed above or choosing from a plan listed below.
 (For meal plan purposes, Sarah Johnson is NOT part of Aldersgate)

 7 Meal Plan provides the student 7 meals per week (no meals carry over)

-95 Block Plan entitles student 95 meals per semester for the student or his/her friends and family (may use up to 5 meals per meal period)
+95 Block Plan provides students 95 meals per semester.
+Students can share these meals with their friends and family (may use up to 5 meals per meal period).

 Students who eat with parents, close relatives or a legal guardian